strimzi/strimzi.github.io/_posts/2019-08-08-hacking-for-cruise-control.md

 author: kyle_liberti
 ---

-Cruise Control is a highly customizable Kafka partition balancing and monitoring software run in production at Linkedin.
-Cruise Control’s component pluggability makes it flexible to customize for different environments.
+Cruise Control is a highly customizable software tool for simplifying the monitoring and balancing of workloads across a Kafka cluster.
+The flexibility of Cruise Control makes it easy to customize for different environments and use cases.
 This makes it possible to extend Cruise Control to work with Strimzi in an Kubernetes environment with a reasonable amount of effort.
-This post will walk through how to get Cruise Control working with a Stimzi deployed Kafka cluster.
+This post will walk through how to hook Cruise Control up to a Strimzi deployed Kafka cluster.
 <!--more-->

 # Prerequisite Outline